AnonimKisi/Alphabetical-Encoding-and-Decoding/README.md

-Encrypts text by using Caesar's Cipher
+Encrypts text by using Caesar's Cipher method